-The Wellington intensive inpatient rehabilitation programme is provided at a new 24-bed rehabilitation centre in Porirua.
+The Wellington intensive inpatient rehabilitation programme is provided at a new 25-bed rehabilitation centre in Porirua.

 The indoor and outdoor areas are wheelchair accessible, and rooms are located around a central courtyard.
 There is a communal lounge and dining room as well as areas for clients and family/whānau to socialise and engage in hobbies.
 With on-site laundry and kitchen facilities, clients can perform day-to-day domestic activities as soon as they feel able to.
 The centre also features a number of clinical spaces, including a physiotherapy gym and activities room.
+In addition there is separate self-contained unit located onsite.